SalmonMode/salmonmode.github.io/_pages/waterfall_simulation_writeup.md

 Neither of these seem reasonable to me, with the latter seeming to either be impossible or a sign that it's already too late in regards to ISQ.

 But even aside from those, there's still the issue of ISQ.
 If, for whatever reason, it took 7 times as long to implement a change, as it did to automate the checks for it at the most complex, time consuming, brittle levels possible, then I think it's safe to say the ISQ would already be in a bad spot, and probably isn't going to get better.

+Recommendations for what can be done alternatively to waterfall or mini-waterfall, and what testers could be doing instead of verifying acceptance criteria can be found [here]({% post_url 2020-08-26-what-would-qa-do-all-day %}).